J&J Medical Connect

 4 (7.1)

 Note: The adjusted treatment difference was based on the common risk difference by use of the Mantel-Haenszel stratum weights and the Sato variance estimator.
-In the overall population, the P-values were based on the Mantel-Haenszel test, stratified by BIO/JAKi/S1Pi-IR status (Yes/No) and MES at baseline (Moderate [2]/Severe [3]).
-For the BIO/JAKi/S1Pi-naive/-IR subgroups, the P-values were stratified only by the MES at baseline.
+In the overall population, the P-values were based on the Mantel-Haenszel test, stratified by BIO/JAKi/S1Pi-IR status (Yes/No) and MES at BL (moderate [2]/severe [3]).
+For the BIO/JAKi/S1Pi-naïve/-IR subgroups, the P-values were stratified only by the MES at BL.
 Patients who, prior to week 48, had an ostomy or colectomy, a prohibited change in UC medications, discontinued study agent due to lack of efficacy or an adverse event of worsening of UC, or met rescue criteria per IWRS were considered not to have achieved any of the key efficacy endpoints shown at week 48.
 For patients who discontinued study agent due to COVID-19-related reasons (excluding COVID-19 infection) or regional crisis, their observed values were used, if available.
 Patients who discontinued study agent prior to week 48 due to other reasons were considered not to have achieved any of the efficacy endpoints shown at week 48.
-Patients who were missing one or more of the components pertaining to an endpoint at week 48 were considered not to have achieved the endpoint.
+Patients who were missing 1 or more of the components pertaining to an endpoint at week 48 were considered not to have achieved the endpoint.

 Abbreviations:

-BIO/JAKi/S1Pi, biologics, Janus kinase inhibitors, and/or sphingosine 1-phosphate inhibitors; BL, baseline; IR, inadequate response; IRS, Interactive Web Response System; MES, Mayo endoscopic subscore; q4w, every 4 weeks; q8w, every 8 weeks; RBS, rectal bleeding subscore; SC, subcutaneous; SFS, stool frequency subscore; UC, ulcerative colitis.
+BIO/JAKi/S1Pi, biologics, Janus kinase inhibitors, and/or sphingosine 1-phosphate inhibitors; BL, baseline; COVID-19, coronavirus disease 2019; IR, inadequate response; IWRS, Interactive Web Response System; MES, Mayo endoscopic subscore; q4w, every 4 weeks; q8w, every 8 weeks; RBS, rectal bleeding subscore; SC, subcutaneous; SFS, stool frequency subscore; UC, ulcerative colitis.

 aClinical remission was defined as Mayo SFS 0 or 1 and not increased from BL, a Mayo RBS=0, and MES 0 or 1 with no friability.

-bNominal P-value for TREMFYA vs placebo.
+bNominal P-value for TREMFYA vs PBO.
 The endpoint was not controlled for multiple comparisons.
 Therefore, the P-value is nominal and statistical significance has not been established.

 dClinical response was defined as ≥30% and ≥2 point decrease from BL in modified Mayo score with ≥1 point decrease from BL in RBS or RBS 0 or 1.